flagcamp-pegasus/TravelPlanner/README.md

 # Travel Plan Pegasus
-This is a design document for laioffer FLAG camp.<br\>
+This is a design document for laioffer FLAG camp.
 Contributor: Jie Ma